Tarbetu/CryLox/README.md

 CryLox is an interpreter for the Lox language written with Crystal.

+## Status

+CryLox is not done yet, it's not useful in anyway.

 ## Installation

 You will need the shards package manager.